logsem/cerise-interpreter/README.md

 # Cerise interpreter
 This repository contains an interpreter of [Cerise](https://github.com/logsem/cerise), a model of a capability machine.

+## Compiler branch
+This branch is used for experimental purposes.

 ## Build the interpreter

 Dependencies: opam